West Southbourne (ward)

 Boundary of West Southbourne in Bournemouth, Christchurch and Poole.

 West Southbourne is a ward in Bournemouth, Dorset.
-Since 2019, the ward has elected 2 councillors to Bournemouth, Christchurch and Poole Council.
+Since 2019, the ward has elected 2 councillors to the Bournemouth, Christchurch and Poole Council.

 History

 The ward formerly elected councillors to Bournemouth Borough Council before it was abolished in 2019.

 Geography

 The ward covers the western areas of Southbourne.
 The ward is between Boscombe East and Pokesdown and East Southbourne and Tuckton.

 Councillors

 Cllr Brian Chick and Cllr Jeff Hanna, both Liberal Democrat, both elected in May 2023.

 Contact details on BCP Council website.

 Residents' surgeries held at Immanuel Church, monthly, as advertised on Facebook.